Skip to main content

 The user interface for Load Replace appears to represent a conventional, SQL like, filter as might appear in a SQL WHERE clause.
 However, the internal/behind-the-scene process is a multi-step process.

 Most of the time the internal logic anticipates your needs and the end results work out as expected.
+For more see the Replace Process section below.

 Concepts